bobabots253/bobadocs/docs/electronics/arduino.md

         delay(1000); // Wait for 1000 millisecond(s)
     }
     ```
-    * This code is the famous "blinking LED" code.
+This code is the famous "blinking LED" code.
 It will turn the LED on and turn it off.
 Once it hits the bottom of the code, it’ll go back to the top and repeat.

-* `#include`
+`#include`
-    * Used when you want to include outside libraries
-    * Use `#include <LibraryFile.h>`
-    * **Don’t** include a semicolon after the command
-    * Make sure you put it at the very top of the code!
+This can be used when you want to include outside libraries.
+Use `#include <LibraryFile.h>`. **Don’t** include a semicolon after the command, and make sure you put it at the very top of the code!

 ### Commonly Used Arduino Functions